Labelled well-quasi-order for permutation classes: Introduction

 \subsection{Well-quasi-order for permutation classes}

-Well-quasi-ordered permutation classes share many favourable properties.
+Well-quasi-ordered permutation classes possess many favourable properties.
 Below we state two of these and give short proofs of them.
 A few notes are in order before that, however.
 First, note that we could have stated this result in much more generality, but we have instead chosen to specialise our treatment to the context of permutation classes.
 Second, this result is essentially folklore, and our reference to the work of Atkinson, Murphy, and Ru\v{s}kuc is simply the first place where a result such as this appeared in the literature on permutation classes.

-\begin{proposition}[Cf.~Atkinson, Murphy, and Ru\v{s}kuc~{\cite[Proposition 1.1]{atkinson:partially-well-:}}] The following conditions on a permutation class $\C$ are equivalent: \begin{enumerate} \item[(a)] $\C$ is wqo, \item[(b)] $\C$ contains at most countably many subclasses, \item[(c)] $\C$ satisfies the \emph{descending chain condition}, that is, there does not exist an infinite sequence
+\begin{proposition}[Cf.~Atkinson, Murphy, and Ru\v{s}kuc~{\cite[Proposition 1.1]{atkinson:partially-well-:}}] The following conditions on a permutation class~$\C$ are equivalent: \begin{enumerate} \item[(a)]~$\C$ is wqo, \item[(b)]~$\C$ contains at most countably many subclasses, \item[(c)]~$\C$ satisfies the \emph{descending chain condition}, that is, there does not exist an infinite sequence

-of subclasses of $\C$. \end{enumerate} \end{proposition} \begin{proof} We first show that (a) and (b) are equivalent.
-Note that all subclasses of $\C$ are of the form $\C\cap\Av(B)$ for an antichain $B\subseteq\C$.
-Thus if (a) holds so $\C$ is wqo then all such antichains $B$ must be finite, and since $\C$ is itself at most countable, it has at most countably many finite subsets.
-On the other hand, if $\C$ were to contain an infinite antichain $A$, then
+of subclasses of~$\C$. \end{enumerate} \end{proposition} \begin{proof} We first show that (a) and (b) are equivalent.
+Note that all subclasses of~$\C$ are of the form~$\C\cap\Av(B)$ for an antichain $B\subseteq\C$.
+Thus if (a) holds, then all such antichains $B$ are finite, and since~$\C$ is itself at most countable, it has at most countably many finite subsets.
+On the other hand, if~$\C$ were to contain an infinite antichain $A$, then

-would be an uncountable family of distinct subclasses of $\C$.
+would be an uncountable family of distinct subclasses of~$\C$.